Blog · Tools

 A note from Vadim — I lay awake doing exactly this — thumbing the App Store at midnight after the baby finally went down.
 Three kids in, I’ve tried most of these.
 Full disclosure: I helped build Regular, so I put my bias right up front below.
 Why trust us.

 It's 11:40pm.
 The baby's finally down, your wife is asleep facing the wall, and you're lying in the dark thumbing through the App Store — again — looking for something, anything, that fixes the quiet that's moved into your marriage.
 I spent a few of those nights myself.
 Here's what I wish someone had handed me back then: almost every couples app is built for couples in general, and basically one is built for the exact season you're in — the first year, when she's consumed by the baby and you feel like furniture.
 That's the lens this list uses.
-And no, it isn't just you: around 67% of couples report a dip in relationship satisfaction in the first three years after a first child (Gottman Institute).
+And no, it isn't just you: a meta-analysis of 41 studies found relationship satisfaction drops for both partners from pregnancy through the first year after a baby (Mitnick, Heyman & Smith Slep, 2009).
 Short version — Regular is the pick for new parents, with Paired, Lasting, Coral and the Gottman decks each better for a narrower job.

 Full disclosureYeah — we make one of the apps on this list.
 I helped build Regular, so treat my putting it at #1 with healthy suspicion.
 Here's the deal I'll hold to: this list is written for one specific guy — the new dad who feels invisible in the first year — and Regular is the only app actually built for him, which is precisely why we built it.
 Nobody else had.
 But if that's not your situation, I'd rather send you to the app that genuinely fits than win you as a mismatched download you'll delete in a week.
 The picker below does exactly that — one tap, and it'll tell you straight, even when the answer isn't us.